Textmylink/blog-textmylink/posts/the-art-of-the-gentle-nudge-how-to-remind-guests-to-rsvp-without-sounding-pushy.md

 Mass text reminders are easy with [TextMyLink](https://textmylink.com/), so when your RSVP deadline starts creeping up, you can send one quick message and be done.

 If you’re knee-deep in RSVPs right now, you’re doing great.
 A few gentle texts really can make the whole thing feel easier.
+These post might also help with [how to ask for addresses](https://blog.textmylink.com/posts/how-to-ask-for-addresses-politely-without-sounding-like-a-robot/), a [simple timeline for addresses](https://blog.textmylink.com/posts/when-to-collect-wedding-addresses-and-everything-else-that-sneaks-up-on-you/), and [how to actually addresses your invitations](https://blog.textmylink.com/posts/how-to-actually-address-wedding-invitations-without-second-guessing-yourself/).